Skip to content

 Report

-We publish an annual report condensing the current scientific consensus on how artificial light affects seven key topics:
+Each year, DarkSky publishes an annual report summarizing the current scientific consensus on artificial light at night (ALAN) and light pollution.

 Research Database